-If you were approved for Outdoor Dining in 2023, and are reusing the same site plan,\ the application process is shorter for you this year!
-See Page 08 × NO ↓ application.
+If you were approved for Outdoor Dining in 2023, and are reusing the same site plan, the application process is shorter for you this year!

+See Page 08

+Do not submit an application.
 Your location isn't eligible for Outdoor Dining.